 - AHRQ researchers wanted a simple, easily understood sampling methodology.
-It was an appealing idea that the NIS sample could be a "miniaturization" of the universe of hospitals (with the obvious geographical limitations imposed by data availability). - AHRQ statisticians considered other optimal allocation schemes, including sampling hospitals with probabilities proportional to size (number of discharges), and they concluded that sampling with probability proportional to the number of hospitals was preferable.
-Even though it was recognized that the approach chosen would not be as efficient, the extremely large sample sizes yield good estimates.
+The concept that the NIS sample could represent a "miniaturization" of the hospital universe was appealing.
+There were, however, obvious geographic limitations imposed by data availability. - AHRQ statisticians considered other optimal allocation schemes, including sampling hospitals with probabilities proportional to size (number of discharges), and they concluded that sampling with probability proportional to the number of hospitals was preferable.
+While this approach was admittedly less efficient, the extremely large sample sizes yield good estimates.
 Furthermore, because the data are to be used for purposes other than producing nationwide estimates, (e.g., regression modeling), it is critical that all hospital types, including small hospitals, are adequately represented.